 - AWS Security Bulletins – a live feed of any security related alerts published by AWS

 NOTE: To request Amazon’s SOC 1 or 2 report, you must make a direct request to Amazon using their Artifact Management Console.
 This process requires you to create a free amazon account.
 Viewing their artifacts require you to sign a Non-Disclosure Agreement and your copy will contain a watermark identifying you as the requestor.
-Because of this NDA, KPA EHS cannot request an artifact on your behalf.
+Because of this NDA, KPA Flex cannot request an artifact on your behalf.

-KPA EHS deploys internal auditing and other logging tools to track access and modifications to the application and the application data.
+KPA Flex deploys internal auditing and other logging tools to track access and modifications to the application and the application data.
 These auditing tools are not currently available to customers or third-party users.
 Should the need arise, a limited subset of this information may be made available to customers where the dataset is limited to the scope of the requestor’s own application data.

 It is at the discretion of each organization to define roles and permissions according to their own proceedures and best practices.

 The Roles and Permissions page determines each employee’s access level within a site.
 By default, a site will start with Employee, Manager, and Admin roles but additional roles can be added or removed.
 Using nearly 100 different permissions, an organization can customize the access level of each role.
-Each employee profile is then assigned to one specific role which dicates what data they can access or upload.
+Each employee profile is then assigned to one specific role which dictates what data they can access or upload.

 Examples of permissions include: